 Over the course of the school year, counselors regularly visit classes to present DHS graduation requirements, and CSU/UC requirements.
 Information about assessment tests such as PLAN, PSAT, ACT, and SAT, are shared with students.
+In 2015 an SAT Prep course was created.
+This month long course helps prepare students to successfully approach the SAT Exam.
 In addition, Delano High School is an approved testing facility for the SAT which is a benefit to our students as they in a familiar and comfortable environment.
 During the 11th grade year students are also encouraged to complete the PSAT, which is the practice SAT offered through the College Board.